Bunnyman 2

-Bunnyman 2 (known as The Bunnyman Resurrection in the UK) is a 2014 American slasher film by Carl Lindbergh.
+Bunnyman 2 (known as The Bunnyman Resurrection in the UK) is a 2014 American independent slasher film written, produced, edited and directed by Carl Lindbergh.
 It is a sequel to 2011 film Bunnyman by the same director.
 The plot revolves around a psychopath who dresses in a bunny suit and typically uses a chainsaw to murder people along with his family.

 The film is also known as The Bunnyman Massacre (a title sometimes also used for the first film.)

 Synopsis

 The film opens with the Bunnyman murdering some campers, after which he puts up a sign advertising his friend Joe's general store.
 This sign later successfully attracts the attention of a group of four hikers while they are out in the forest.
 Two of them stay behind while their friends, Sarah and Lauren, continue on to the store - the two remaining behind are then slaughtered by the Bunnyman.
 When they reach the store Joe captures the two women and strikes a bargain with Sarah: he will spare their lives if Sarah lures more victims to Joe.
 She does as they ask and are released, only for Bunnyman to recapture them shortly thereafter.
-Meanwhile the disappearances have piqued the curiosity of local lawman Sheriff Baxter, who is suspicious of Joe after some brief questioning.
+Meanwhile, the disappearances have piqued the curiosity of local lawman Sheriff Baxter, who is suspicious of Joe after some brief questioning.

 Joe and the Bunnyman then proceed to slaughter all of their captured victims, save for Lauren and Sarah, who manage to escape during the carnage.
 They are discovered by Sheriff Baxter, who hides them in his truck.
 He then confronts Joe, who overcomes and kills the Sheriff - but not before the other man manages to mortally wound him.
 Lauren and Sarah are discovered by the Bunnyman.
 Both women die in the resulting chaos; Lauren is killed by the Bunnyman while Sarah chooses to shoot herself in the head out of fear of a far more gruesome death.
 The film ends with Bunnyman discovering his dying friend Joe, killing him before wandering off into the woods.